 While it is understandable how some college activities can result in a fight with other individuals, the consequences of that fight can be severe.
 For example, if you have a scholarship or receive financial aid to attend Temple University or another nearby college, being arrested for assault can affect your eligibility for those programs.
 You could also face other forms of disciplinary actions.
 That is why it is important to consult with an attorney immediately to help with your criminal case and other academic repercussions related to your case.

 Our Philadelphia Criminal Defense Lawyers are Here for You

-If you or a family member was arrested for committing assault, you should contact an experienced Philadelphia criminal defense lawyer today.
+If you or a family member was arrested for committing assault on a student or were charged with resisting arrest at Temple and assaulted a police officer in the process, you should contact an experienced Philadelphia criminal defense lawyer today.
 Criminal defense lawyer Lloyd Long has several years of experience that he is prepared to utilize to help you fight your case.
 To schedule a free legal consultation, contact The Law Offices of Lloyd Long at (215) 867-6706.